backstreetbrogrammer/08_DynamicProgramming/README.md

 ^   ---> boolean XOR
 Count the number of ways we can parenthesize the expression so that the value of expression evaluates to true.
 Let the input be in form of two arrays one contains the symbols (T and F) in order and the other contains operators (&, | and ^}

+12. Climbing Stairs
+    : You are climbing a staircase.
+It takes n steps to reach the top.
+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?

+Example:
+Input: n = 2
+Output: 2
+Explanation: There are two ways to climb to the top.
+1. 1 step + 1 step
+2. 2 steps